El DORADO COUNTY SONGBIRDS NEED YOUR HELP

 Please join us at our Baby Bird Nursery, in operation from May 13, 2019 – early August, caring for orphaned and injured songbirds.
 The birds are rescued by folks in our community and brought to the SWR Center at 777 Pleasant Valley Road, Diamond Springs, giving them a second chance at a life in the wild!

 It’s a rare opportunity to experience the joy of learning about the various songbirds we see all around us every day and knowing you’ve had a role in saving their lives.
-It is also a great opportunity for parents to share a wonderful experience with kids aged 12-15.
-Teenagers 16 and older can volunteer independently with the approval of their parents.
+With training, youngsters ages 16 and up can volunteer independently and, from ages 12-15, when accompanied by an adult, with training and BBN manager approval; both youth and adults require training.
+We love to encourage young people to develop caring and compassion for all wildlife, and to become involved in its care.

 Since songbirds are hungry and need care 7 days a week, volunteers are needed for 4-hour shifts from 7 am to 11 am, 11 am to 3 pm and 3 pm to 7 pm, Monday through Sunday.